fjankowsk/mtpfrb2_supplement/README.md

-# Supplementary Material for MeerTRAP FRB paper II #
+# Supplementary Material for MeerTRAP FRB Paper II #

 This repository contains supplementary material and data for our paper titled "A sample of Fast Radio Bursts discovered and localised with MeerTRAP at the MeerKAT telescope".